-The model for evaluating FN relies on three areas, computational linguistics (CL), pattern spread (PS) and source provenance (SP).
-Each area will be discussed in greater detail in each subsection.
+The model for evaluating FN relies on three areas: CL, PS, and source provenance (SP).
+Each area will be discussed in greater detail in the following subsections.
 CL findings can feed the PS and SP, while PS also can feed SP.

-$\text{CL} \rightarrow \text{PS}$; $\text{CL} \& \text{PS} \subseteq \text{SP}$
+$CL \rightarrow PS$; $CL \& PS \subseteq SP$

-A. FN creation content analysis using computational linguistics (CL)
+A. FN Content Analysis Using Computational Linguistics (CL)

-There are several unique characteristics associated with FN such as the size of the story in relation to the headline [4], the use of descriptive words and other features [16].
-As noted earlier, attempting to model the numerous characteristics of the ever changing deceptive data is not an efficient method, but modeling the facts or ground truth data (GTD) is.
+There are several unique characteristics associated with FN, such as the size of the story in relation to the headline^[4] and the use of descriptive words and other features^[16].
+As noted earlier, attempting to model the numerous characteristics of the ever-changing, deceptive data is not an efficient method, but modeling the facts or ground truth data (GTD) is.

-This study requires the researchers to enhance the existing RPI software with the intent of expanding the rating of the software to place event stories (AP, Reuters, Bloomberg) as GTD or μ in the distribution.
-As stories become embellished, the markers increase resulting in the growing value of deviations.
+This study requires researchers to enhance the existing RPI software with the intent of expanding the rating of the software to place event stories (from AP, Reuters, and Bloomberg) as GTD or μ in the distribution.
+As stories become embellished, the markers increase, resulting in the growing value of deviations.
 We will use a number of other unreliable sources to assess which markers are especially useful to track.
-Conversely, when stories omit key pieces of information the markers will decrease or unrelated events will be used to fill the space, these unrelated events are often times distractors commonly referred to as "whataboutism" [4].
-Finally, traits such as repeating the same point three times [4] will be considered a deviation measure.
-Fig 3 depicts the proposed scoring scale.
+Conversely, when stories omit key pieces of information, the markers will decrease or unrelated events will be used to fill the space; these unrelated events are oftentimes distractors which use a technique commonly referred to as "whataboutism"^[4].
+Finally, traits such as repeating the same point three times^[4] will be considered a deviation measure.
+Fig. 3 depicts the proposed scoring scale.